 See Where TradeStation Ranks: Best Brokers for Day Trading

-TD Ameritrade’s $6.95 per-trade commissions might seem like a deal breaker, especially when there are apps that allow for free trading.
-However, when you consider that you can trade over 300 ETFs — the ideal low-fee vehicle for passive, retirement investors — without paying commissions, it’s possible that many investors could trade on the platform for years without ever needing to cough up that $7 once.
+TD Ameritrade’s $0 per-trade commissions is a great choice for those looking for free trading.
+When you consider that you can trade over 300 ETFs — the ideal low-fee vehicle for passive, retirement investors — without paying commissions, it’s possible that many investors could trade on the platform for years without ever needing to cough up commission once.

 If you expect to primarily invest in ETFs, TD Ameritrade might be the perfect combination of robust research and educational tools and no-cost trading enough of the time to make it worthwhile.
 Just be sure to examine the list of commission-free ETFs to ensure that the funds you want are on it.

 - It’s Time to Ditch Your Stock Broker and Invest Through a Credit Union

 - Best CD Rates From Vanguard, Fidelity and Other Brokerages